casemiromjm/ItemSwap/README.md

 - Can sign up account
 - Can login with an account
-- Can add an item to sale (choose type; type name of the item; upload image of the item; description of item; lcoation of the item)
+- Can add an item to sale (choose type; type name of the item; upload image of the item; description of item; location of the item)
 - Can search for an item (search by type, publication time, location and name)

 ## Project management